syntax-syndicate/plakar-backup-platform/cmd/plakar/subcommands/help/docs/plakar-ui.md

 > The UI will launch, but the user must manually open it by navigating
 > to the specified address.

-**-addr** *address*

-> Specify the address and port for the UI to listen on (e.g., "localhost:8080").
-> If omitted, a default address may be used.

-# ARGUMENTS

-None.

 # EXAMPLES

-Basic example:

-	plakar ui

-Example specifying address and disabling browser spawn:
+Using a custom address and disable automatic browser execution:

-	plakar ui -addr "localhost:9090" -no-spawn
+	plakar ui -addr localhost:9090 -no-spawn

 # DIAGNOSTICS